-In this guide you learn basics of Python: How to write to a file.
+In this guide, you learn the basics of Python: How to write to a file.

 In short, you can write text to a new text file called

 Python How to Write to a File in Detail

 Let’s take a deeper look at how to write to files in Python.

 - Open a (new) text file with the

 - Write text to the opened file with the